 Jaguars: Winners and losers from the CB CJ Henderson trade

-These Jacksonville Jaguars were affected by the CJ Henderson trade.
+These three will benefit from the CJ Henderson trade.

 1. Tyson Campbell, cornerback

 It looks like the coaching staff is committed to making sure rookie cornerback Tyson Campbell thrives.
 With C.J.
 Henderson out of the picture and no other option on the outside, the former Bulldog seems poised to play on the boundaries.

 Campbell handled slot duties while Tre Herndon nursed an MCL injury.
 If Herndon is ready to go for the Jags’ Week 4 matchup, he will most likely line up at nickel and Campbell will stay outside.
 The 33rd overall pick in the 2021 draft has been far from great, but he’s got nowhere to go but up.